 Under the Reduced Project Alternative, approximately 79 percent less building area would be developed within the Project site.
 This would result in an approximately 79 percent decrease in the demand for energy in comparison to the proposed Project, which was determined to be less than significant.
 Although the Project demands for energy were determined to be less than significant, the amount of energy used by the Reduced Project Alternative would be 79 percent less and would comply with the same regulations/incorporate the same measures to ensure no wasteful or inefficient use of energy.
-Therefore, impacts to energy would be less under this alternative than the less than significant impacts that would occur from implementation of the Project.
+Therefore, impacts to energy would be less than significant impacts that would occur from implementation of the Project.